MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

     ![Screenshot of the Microsoft Entra Health scenario monitoring page.](media/howto-use-health-scenario-alerts/scenario-monitoring.png)

-The default view is the last 7 days, but you can adjust the date range to 24 hours, 7 days, or 1 month.
+The default view is the last seven days, but you can adjust the date range to 24 hours, seven days, or one month.
 The data is updated every 15 minutes.

-## How configure email notifications
+## Configure email notifications

 With the [Microsoft Graph health monitoring API](/graph/api/resources/healthmonitoring-overview?view=graph-rest-beta&preserve-view=true), configure email notifications.
 You can manually run the API calls daily or you can configure email notifications for when an alert is triggered.

 Email notifications are sent to the [Microsoft Entra group](../../fundamentals/concept-learn-about-groups.md) of your choice.
 We recommend sending alerts to users with the appropriate access to investigate and take action on the alerts.
-Not every action can be taken by every role, so consider including a group with the following roles:
+Not ever role can take the same action, so consider including a group with the following roles:

 - [Security Reader](../identity/role-based-access-control/permissions-reference.md#security-reader)
 - [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator)